samsuh/2025-learnings/README.md

 8/7 came down to get bike. found a couple things to send back.
 8/8. will ship it get cupbab then head up.
 8/9 made it tonseoul safe and rested to recover
-8/10 will goto meetup after haircut
+8/10 will goto meetup after haircut. it all worked out fine